astrobytes-edu/astr596-modeling-universe/06-the-learnable-universe/module-1-statistical-inference/01-bayesian-statistics-inference/02-mod5-inferential-thinking.md

 Thomas Bayes derived his theorem around 1750 but never published it.
 He was troubled by the prior—how do you encode complete ignorance?
 After his death in 1761, his friend Richard Price found the manuscript and published it in 1763.

 The theorem was largely ignored until Laplace independently rediscovered it in 1774.
-Laplace had no qualms about priors—he used them freely for astronomical problems.
+Laplace had no qualms about priors — he used them freely for astronomical problems.
 He computed the mass of Saturn, the orbit of comets, and even the probability that the sun would rise tomorrow.

-For 150 years (1920s-1970s), frequentist statistics dominated and Bayes was considered suspect—too subjective!
+For 150 years (1920s-1970s), frequentist statistics dominated and Bayes was considered suspect — *too subjective*!
 The revival came with computers.
 MCMC methods (1950s-1990s) made Bayesian computation feasible.
 Now Bayes is everywhere: from finding exoplanets to imaging black holes.

 The story's moral: Even the most fundamental theorems can be controversial.
-What matters is what works—and Bayes works spectacularly for astronomy.
+What matters is what works — and Bayes works spectacularly for astronomy.
 :::

 ### Connection to Everything